dokester/BayesicFitting/docs/Dimensions.md

 When proceeding from a point close to the edge, all directions, except one, end up in forbidden likelihood space very soon.
 The one exception is the direction perpendicular to the local tangent plane.
 Near the edge there is very little space to move away from the starting point.
+The tangential distance from a point at 0.99 to the edge is only 0.14.
+It takes quite a number of these little steps to move a significant distance.

-The ChordEngine has more problems to do so, as it draws a random chord through the starting point and find a new position randomly on that chord.
+The ChordEngine has more problems to do so, as it draws a random chord through the starting point and find a new position on that chord.
 Possibly even moving closer to the edge, and the higher the dimensions the more probable it gets.
 A random direction is more likely along the tangent plane than across.